Saving money for a holiday

 You might start with a coin jar, but make sure you transfer your money to a savings account when it builds up to a tidy sum.
 This way, you can earn a bit of interest on top.

-Your bank account may let you set up a separate pot for your holiday goal online, so check if this is possible.
+Your bank account might let you set up a separate pot for your holiday goal online, so check if this is possible.
 Otherwise, you might be able to open an instant access savings account.

 Price comparison websites